Jean Glavany

-Jean Glavany (born 14 May 1949 in Sceaux, Hauts-de-Seine) is a French politician, member of the Socialist Party (PS) and former Minister.
+Jean Glavany (born 14 May 1949 in Sceaux, Hauts-de-Seine) is a French politician of the Socialist Party (PS) and former Minister.

-From 1981 to 1988, he was head of cabinet of President François Mitterrand (PS).
+From 1981 to 1988, Glavany was head of cabinet of President François Mitterrand (PS).
 He was then Minister of Agriculture (1998–2002) in the Plural Left government of Lionel Jospin.
-Among other actions, he prohibited the Gaucho pesticide, alleged of being related to observations concerning the sudden decrease in bee population.
+Among other actions, he prohibited the Gaucho pesticide, alleged to be related to observations concerning the sudden decrease in bee population.

-Jean Glavany was elected deputy of Hautes-Pyrénées in 2002, and re-elected in 2007.
-He sits in the Socialiste, radical, citoyen et divers gauche parliamentary group in the National Assembly.
+Glavany was elected deputy of Hautes-Pyrénées in 2002, and re-elected in 2007.
+He was part of the Socialiste, radical, citoyen et divers gauche parliamentary group in the National Assembly.
 Glavany is also president of the Community of Agglomeration of Tarbes.

+Ahead of the Socialist Party's 2017 primaries, Glavany endorsed Manuel Valls as the party's candidate for the presidential election later that year.